• Skip to main content

 How to Store

-Avoid refrigeration as it can cause the bread to become stale quickly.
+Avoid refrigerating the bread, as it can cause it to go stale more quickly.

 Let's Connect!